jorgeandrespadilla/wildlife-conservation-quiz-game/README.md

 ### Rules

-- The player has 3 lives and 90 seconds to answer 10 questions.
+- The player has 3 lives and 60 seconds to answer 10 questions.
 - The player must keep as many lives as possible to save the wildlife and win the game.
 - The game is over when the player loses all lives or the timer runs out.
 - The player is presented multiple statements and asked to select if they are true or false for wildlife conservation.
 Each question will be presented in a random order and will have a maximum duration of 10 seconds.
   - If the player selects the wrong answer, the next question is presented and the player loses a life.
   - If the player does not select an answer within the time limit, the next question is presented and the player loses a life.
-- The player can restart the game at any time by clicking the restart button.

 ## Getting Started